usrz/minimal-ubuntu/README.md

 ### Disk image

-If we want to create an image to be later written to an SD card or USB stick, (think _Raspberry Pi_) we need to first create the image file:
+If you want to create an image to be later written to an SD card or USB stick, (think Raspberry Pi) you need to first create the image file:

 ```shell
 # Create a simple image file, 4Gb will suffice for this install
 dd if="/dev/zero" of="/raspberry-os.img" bs=4M count=1024 conv=fsync status=progress
 ```

-Then we can use the loopback interface to use the image as a normal disk:
+Then you can use the loopback interface to use the image as a normal disk:

 ```shell
 # Find our first available "loopback" device and use it as our BASE_DEV